Wizards vs. Magic Player Props Betting Odds

 |3PM

-- The 22.5-point over/under set for Kuzma on Wednesday is 0.9 lower than his scoring average of 23.4.
+- The 23.4 points Kuzma scores per game are 0.9 more than his over/under on Friday.

-- He has collected 6.2 boards per game, which is less than his prop bet in Wednesday's game (6.5).
+- He averages 0.6 more rebounds than his over/under on Friday (which is 5.5).

-- Kuzma has dished out 4.8 assists per game, which is 0.7 less than Wednesday's over/under.
+- Kuzma has dished out 4.8 assists per game, which is 0.7 less than Friday's over/under.

-- Kuzma averages 2.4 made three-pointers, which is less than his over/under on Wednesday (2.5).
+- Kuzma has made 2.3 three-pointers per game, which is less than his over/under in Friday's game (2.5).

 Get Kuzma gear at Fanatics!